 In other words, we cannot hide from ourselves the truth that our commitments, as beautiful as they might be, require sacrifice.
 Our commitments imply a part of sacrifice and suffering.
 The cross is part of our life.
-It can take many forms: perhaps your cross is a difficult relationship with your children, your family, or disease that has become part of your life, or some difficulties of which you cannot get rid, etc.
+It can take many forms: perhaps your cross is a difficult relationship with your children, your family, your spouse or your relatives.
+Perhaps, it is a disease that has become part of your life, or some difficulties of which you cannot get rid, etc.

 All that helps us understand the insistence of St Paul in the second reading: Do not conform yourselves to this age but be transformed by the renewal of your mind, that you may discern what is the will of God and what is pleasing to him.
 In this process, we have to offer to the Lord our very self, that is, all our being, mind spirit, and body.

-This is the base of Christian ethics, namely that, because our body is the temple of the Holy Spirit, it becomes the instrument through which we have to glorify God.
+This is the base of Christian ethics, namely that, because our body is the temple of the Holy Spirit, it becomes an instrument of the glorification of God.
 In that sense, true worship is the offering to God of our body as living sacrifice and of all that we do every day.
-We pray that God gives us the grace to accept the crosses of our lives.
+We pray that God gives us the grace to accept crosses of our lives with joy.
 We ask him the courage to follow Jesus by denying ourselves until the day we are reunited with him in heaven.
 God bless you all!

-Jeremiah 20, 7-9; Romans 12, 1-2; Matthew 16, 21-27
+Jeremiah 20: 7-9; Romans 12: 1-2; Matthew 16: 21-27

-Homily Date: August 31, 2008
+Homily Date: August 30, 2020